DominikSpiljak/Imagealgebra/README.md

 **Important note**: This is far from good, the dataset needs a lot of work and images from different sources.
 This is just proof of concept so anything that works most of the time is good.

+**Note**: In the mean time, since I had more time, I managed to extend the dataset with some images from MNIST.
+The problem I came across is that most of the 1's are written as "sticks".
+Am I the only one who doesn't write ones like that?
+I mean, it's really difficult to come across images of 1's that look literally like 1's.
+Well, it wouldn't be a problem if we didn't want to classify '/' characters.
+A LOT of 1's looked like '/' character.
+So in this new dataset I focused on creating some kind of "gap" between those 2 classes.

 ### Model and training

 Since the problem isn't too complex, I decided to use a popular Convolutional Neural Network called LeNet-5.